-- A. Officers shall classify all videos recorded in the appropriate category noted in the system once recording and upload is completed.
-Any officer, who intentionally or repeatedly misclassifies a video recording in an effort to avoid disciplinary action or criminal investigation, is subject to disciplinary actions up to, and including, termination. - B. If recording can be classified into multiple categories, the officer shall choose the category with the longest retention schedule. - C. Recordings that are evidentiary in nature will be retained in conformance with the Department of Cultural Resources Retention Schedule adopted by the Town of Carrboro and any statutory requirements. - D. The retention period for the video will be set based on the following criteria:
+- B. If a recording can be classified into multiple categories, the officer shall choose the category with the longest retention schedule. - C. Recordings that are evidentiary in nature will be retained in conformance with the Department of Cultural Resources Retention Schedule adopted by the Town of Carrboro and any statutory requirements. - D. The retention period for the video will be set based on the following criteria: